tiberlab/tibercad/manual/Sphinx/GettingStarted/DriftDiffusion.rst

   |warn|: In a **1D** simulation it is assumed that the geometrical model is restricted to the **x axis** .
-  In a **2D** simulation it is assumed that the geometrical model is restricted to the **xy-plane (z=0)** Any other geometrical orientation could give impredictable results
+  In a **2D** simulation it is assumed that the geometrical model is restricted to the **xy-plane (z=0)** Any other geometrical orientation could give unpredictable results